dfinity/interface-spec/spec/index.md

 Methods can be *called*, from *caller* to *callee*, and will eventually incur a *response* which is either a *reply* or a *reject*.
 A method may have *parameters*, which are provided with concrete *arguments* in a method call.

-External calls can be update calls, which can call update and query methods, and query calls, which can *only* call query and composite query methods.
+External calls can be update calls, which can *only* call update and query methods, and query calls, which can *only* call query and composite query methods.
 Inter-canister calls can call update and query methods (just like update calls).
 Note that calls from a canister to itself also count as "inter-canister".

 Internally, a call or a response is transmitted as a *message* from a *sender* to a *receiver*.
 Messages do not have a response.